Yizack/mappedlove/README.md

 ## Share Your Memories

-Upload images to your stories and share them with your friends and family by turning your map public.
+Upload images to your stories and share them with your friends and family by enabling the public map setting.

 Whether it's a memorable vacation, a lovely dinner, a special event, or simply everyday adventures, our app helps you turn these moments into unforgettable experiences.